Thanks for visiting!

 Why a Schapendoes?

-A friend suggested a Schapendoes for me nine years ago.
+A friend suggested a Schapendoes for me ten years ago.
 I was looking for a family pet that would also enjoy dog sports.
 Long coated breeds always appealed to me, having owned a Lhasa apso, Shih Tzu, Lowchen, and Soft Coated Wheaten Terriers.
 The medium size, friendly temperament, and good jumping ability in the Schapendoes breed standard sounded ideal.
 As a small animal veterinarian, I appreciate the good health of breeds with no extreme features.
 As a mom, I appreciate a nice, stable temperament.
 The Schapendoes breed had it all.
 My research on the breed had just begun, with the plan of getting a puppy in a year or two, when I stumbled upon a rare US born litter of three week old Schapendoes.
 I visited the puppies with no intention of bringing one home.
 The instant I arrived at the breeder’s house and was greeted by four adult Schapendoes, I knew I would be leaving with a puppy.
 They were the perfect size dogs and they were so very friendly and welcoming.

 DUTCH SCHAPENDOES (Nederlandse Schapendoes)